neos/doctools/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 Loading Order
 -------------

-If multiple package locations exist, the Package Manager will assure that packages from the location FLOW3 itself is located will be loaded first.
-The loading order of all other package locations is undefined.
+The loading order of packages locations is undefined, except that FLOW3 itself will of course always be loaded first.

-.. warning:: The above about loading order might not anymore be correct.

-..
-TODO: fix the above warning and remove it then.

 Package Directory Layout
 ========================